 - Have certain kinds of heart disease

-If you are interested in trying Cyclofem® or Mesigyna® and live in an area that has it, your health care provider will want to do a physical exam and ask you about your medical history and your family’s medical history.
-This way, he or she can find out if these injections are a good type of contraception for you.
+If you are interested in trying Cyclofem® or Mesigyna® and live in an area that has it, your health care provider will give you a check-up and ask you about your medical history and your family’s medical history.
+This way, your HCP can find out if these injections are a good type of contraception for you.

 What are the differences between Depo-Provera® and Cyclofem® or Mesigyna® injections?